JonesKwameOsei/Dockerise-Build-Push-Deploy-myPortfolio_WebApp-with-CI-CD/README.md

 ```
 git push origin main
 ```
 Commit and push the changes to the `main` branch of your GitHub repository.
-This will trigger the `docker-build.yml` workflow, which will automatically build and push your Docker image to the GitHub Container Registry.In the "Actions" tab of the GitHub repository, we can monitor the progress and check the status of the workflow run.<p>
+This will trigger the `actions.yml` workflow, which will automatically build and push your Docker image to the GitHub Container Registry.
+In the `Actions` tab of the GitHub repository, we can monitor the progress and check the status of the workflow run.<p>

 The pipeline actions has been executed:<p>
 ![workflow1](https://github.com/JonesKwameOsei/myCV_WebApp/assets/81886509/17403ab6-559a-44f7-9c19-3cb3b811fa2e)<p>